-Find an automated software to address your needs
+Find an Expense Management Software to address your needs

-Finally, make sure to invest in an expense management automation software.
+Finally, make sure to invest in an Expense Management Software.
 Trust us: it's the best investment you'll make all year.

 Unless your finance team is superhuman (they're not) or has nothing better to do (they often have something better to do) manually sifting through receipts for reimbursements is a waste of their time.
 You're also gambling that your employee will remember every receipt from the trip, which is unlikely.